CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ## Infrastructure as Code

+Our team has chosen to adopt the Infrastructure as Code (IaC) approach to manage and provision infrastructure instead of using manual processes.

+We did this for two reasons:

+- To increase developer productivity
+- To increase reliability

+### Increase developer productivity

-To better manage the production environment, the team has defined the infrastructure components required for each service in Terraform module configuration files.
+For each service, we have defined the infrastructure components required in separate Terraform module configuration files:

-This makes updating infrastructure easier:

-- to add, modify or remove a component for a service, the team would modify the Terraform configuration file for the service
+- to add, modify or remove a component for a service, the team would modify its module configuration file
-- A request would then be made to Terraform to automatically update the infrastructure with the updated configuration file in the following manner:
+- A request would then be made to Terraform to update the infrastructure:
   - deploy component(s) added to the configuration file.
   - re-deploy any component(s) whose configurations have been modified
     - eg: the target Docker image of the container
   - shut down component(s) removed from the configuration file

-Managing infrastructure in a declarative manner using Terraform configuration files also allows the team to keep track of changes made to the infrastructure over time.
+For example, if the team has just merged a pull-request that adds a feature to the user service and wants to increase the number of containers running in production to 3 (perhaps in anticipation of increased user traffic), we can:

+1. update the Terraform module configuration file for the user service to specify a minimum of 3 containers running
+2. build a Docker image from the latest version of the user service and upload it to Google Container Registry (GCR)
+3. trigger Terraform to update the infrastructure, which will:
+   - shut down all old containers running the user service
+   - create 3 new containers running the latest Docker image of the user service

+Thus, using Terraform gives the team an automated way to deploy updates and saves us the time spent on having to log on the GCP console and manually shutting down and creating the containers.

+More importantly, this allows us to rapidly deploy updates by simply triggering [a single GitHub workflow](#partial-re-deployment) and increase developer productivity.

+### Increase reliability

+Having our entire infrastructure documented in code lets us easily revert any changes made, which is handy if we run into any technical issues.

+It also allows us to quickly spin up a replica of our infrastructure if any unforeseen event such as a regional service outage happens.

 ## Design Decisions